konsumer/RasPiArduino/README.md

 ## setup

+Start with Raspberry Pi OS Lite.
 Here are some preperation-steps for your pi, that will increase overall performance:

 ```
 # get root